respawn-app/FlowMVI/docs/faq.md

 There are two ways to do this.

-1. First one is using one of the Result wrappers, like `ApiResult` from [KMMUtils](https://github.com/respawn-app/kmmutils), a monad from Arrow.io or, as the last resort, a `kotlin.Result`.
+1. First one is using one of the Result wrappers, like [ApiResult](https://github.com/respawn-app/apiresult), a monad from Arrow.io or, as the last resort, a `kotlin.Result`.
 2. Second one involves using a provided `recover` plugin that will be run when an exception is caught in plugins or child coroutines, but the plugin will be run **after** the job was already cancelled, so you cannot continue the job execution anymore.